dendronhq/handbook/handbook/templates.people.onboarding.md

 You sign in with something you know (your password) and something you have (a code you can copy from your Virtual Multi-Factor authentication Device, like [Authy](https://authy.com), FreeOTP, or Google Authenticator).
 Please make sure that time is set automatically on your device (ie. on Android: "Settings" > "Date & Time" > "Set automatically")

+### SOP
+This defines our playbooks for various processes

 ## [Lookup](https://handbook.dendron.so/notes/b89ba854-72fb-4ebc-a8a0-55960b89e9dc.html#lookup)